google/skia/site/user/api/SkCanvas_Reference.md

 void flush()
 </pre>

-Triggers the immediate execution of all pending draw operations.
+triggers execution of all pending draw operationsTriggers the immediate execution of all pending draw operations.
 If <a href="#Canvas">Canvas</a> is associated with <a href="undocumented#GPU_Surface">GPU Surface</a>, resolves all pending GPU operations.
 If <a href="#Canvas">Canvas</a> is associated with <a href="undocumented#Raster_Surface">Raster Surface</a>, has no effect; raster draw operations are never deferred.